How to Hire a Project Manager for Your It Needs

 When it comes to hiring and retaining IT project managers it’s important to sell your company well, while also addressing and being honest about your top candidates’ concerns.

-- Many project managers are concerned about a dearth of upward mobility; find a way to address this directly within your company and with the candidate
+In addition, many project managers are concerned about a dearth of upward mobility.
+Find a way to address this directly within your company and with the candidate